Lara Croft: In films

 Angelina Jolie reprised her role for a sequel, Lara Croft: Tomb Raider – The Cradle of Life.
 Directed by Jan de Bont, the 2003 film focused more on the character's development.
 De Bont praised Jolie's understanding of Lara Croft, as well as the character's strength, saying he "hates women in distress".
 Producer Levin commented that the film staff tried to handle the character properly, and consulted with the video game developers on what would be appropriate.
 Despite the second film's poor reception, Paramount remained open to releasing a third.
 Jolie was still optioned to play the character in a third film as late as 2007, though she had commented in 2004 that she had no intention of reprising the role again.

 Development for a third film was announced in 2009, with Dan Lin as the producer.
 Lin intended to reboot the film series with a young Croft in an origin story.
 In 2011, Olivia Wilde denied rumours that she would play the role, but still expressed interest.
 The film, originally meant for a 2013 release, was to be produced by Graham King, written by Marti Noxon and produced by Metro-Goldwyn-Mayer in partnership with King's studio GK Films.
 Alicia Vikander was cast in 2016 to play Lara in the next film adaptation.
 Tomb Raider, directed by Roar Uthaug, was released in 2018 and takes inspiration mostly from the rebooted series that started in 2013.
 A sequel was in development, but was cancelled in July 2022 after MGM lost the film rights to the franchise due to its expiration.
+Vikander briefly reprised the role in 2022 for the attraction Tomb Raider: The Live Experience in Camden Market, providing voiceover for the character.